 The two-year Master’s in Chemical Engineering is an internationally oriented programme and is taught entirely in English.
-You can start in September or February (only possible for the specialization Molecules & Materials Engineering).
+The programme starts in September.
+For the specialization in Molecules & Materials Engineering starting in February is also possible, but only after approval of the Admission Committee.
 The pre-Master's programme starts in September.
-Read more about the Master's programme, pre-Master's programme and admission requirements.
-You can also find out more about your career prospects.

 WHAT IS CHEMICAL ENGINEERING?

 Chemical Engineering is a broad discipline that encompasses so much more than chemistry alone.
-As a chemical engineer, you are not only at home in fields of research such as chemistry, materials science or process technology, but you are also well versed in in more physics-related areas, such as fluid dynamics and thermodynamics.
+As a chemical engineer, you are at home in fields of research such as chemistry, materials science or process technology.
+You are also well versed in more physics-related areas, such as fluid dynamics and thermodynamics.